Duncan Robinson NBA Playoffs Player Props: Heat vs. Celtics

-Duncan Robinson will hope to make a difference for the Miami Heat at 8:30 PM on Saturday versus the Boston Celtics in the 2023 NBA Playoffs.
+Duncan Robinson and the rest of the Miami Heat face the Boston Celtics in the NBA Playoffs on Monday, at 8:30 PM ET.

-Below we will break down Robinson's stats and trends, helping you make good predictions on prop bets.
+With prop bets available for Robinson, let's look at some stats and trends to assist you in making good picks.

 Duncan Robinson Prop Bets vs. the Celtics